chandanrjit/DeveloperPlaybook/best-practices/background_processing.md

 practices etc. Overall I would say that the Sidekiq documentation is better than the Delayed Job docs.

+We use the [capistrano-sidekiq gem](https://github.com/seuros/capistrano-sidekiq) to let capistrano manage Sidekiq and sidekiq processes.
+If a machine with Sidekiq deployed to it reboots, there will be no sidekiq process without a developer to restart Sidekiq, either through a deployment, or `bundle` command.
+To solve this problem, we have a `puppet` class to set up an init script for a system level start on boot.
+It requires a `puppet` change, and that we manage concurrency settings in a Rails `config/sidekiq.yml` file.
+For example, see [exhibits](https://github.com/sul-dlss/exhibits/blob/master/config/sidekiq.yml) and [puppet](https://github.com/sul-dlss/puppet/blob/production/hieradata/node/exhibits-prod-a.stanford.edu.eyaml#L10).

 The DPN Synchronization application (dpn-sync) uses Sidekiq.